Experienced Buffalo Orthodontists Providing Orthodontic Strategies for Sleep Apnea Treatment

 - You’re irritable.

-If you have these signs or if someone in your family tells you that they’ve noticed them in you, you should make an appointment with an experienced orthodontist to talk about your concerns.
+If you have these signs or if someone in your family tells you that they’ve noticed them in you, you should contact our experienced orthodontist to arrange a free consultation.
+We would be happy to discuss your concerns, and formulate a plan to help improve your breathing at night.

 Are There Different Types of Sleep Apnea?